From the Director – David Schreuder

 We will provide further updates once they are finalised.

-In April 2021, the Housing Registrar completed updates to CHiMES to allow publication of Performance Reports to the Public and to enhance and fix other functions These updates include:
+In April 2021, the Housing Registrar completed updates to CHiMES to allow publication of Performance Reports to the Public Register and to enhance and fix other functions These updates include:

 - updating the Public Register landing page to provide a list of currently registered agencies separated into two tabs – housing associations and housing providers